elastic/rally/docs/track.rst

 * schedule
 * challenges

 In the ``indices`` and ``templates`` sections you define the relevant indices and index templates.
 These sections are optional but recommended if you want to create indices and index templates with the help of Rally.
-The index templates here represent the `legacy Elasticsearch index templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.9/indices-templates-v1.html>`_ which are now deprecated.
+The index templates here represent the `legacy Elasticsearch index templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.9/indices-templates-v1.html>`_ which have been deprecated in Elasticsearch 7.9.
 Users should refer to the ``composable-templates`` and ``component-templates`` for new tracks.

-In the ``data-streams`` sections you define the relevant data streams.
+In the ``data-streams`` section you define the relevant data streams.
 This section is optional but recommended if you want to create or delete data streams with the help of Rally.
 Data streams will often reference a composable template and require these to be inserted to Elasticsearch first.

 In the ``composable-templates`` and ``component-templates`` sections you define the relevant composable and component templates.
 Although optional, these will likely be required if data streams are being used.